Bat-eared fox: Distribution and habitat

-Habitat

 Bat-eared foxes are adapted to arid or semi-arid environments.
 They are commonly found in short grasslands, as well as the more arid regions of the savannas, along woodland edges, and in open acacia woodlands.
 They prefer bare ground and areas where grass is kept short by grazing ungulates and tend to hunt in these short grass and low shrub habitats.
 However, they do venture into areas with tall grasses and thick shrubs to hide when threatened.

 In addition to raising their young in dens, bat-eared foxes use self-dug dens for shelter from extreme temperatures and winds.
 They also lie under acacia trees in South Africa to seek shade during the day.

-Diet

-Bat-eared foxes are considered the only truly insectivorous canid, with a marked preference for harvester termites (Hodotermes mossambicus), which can constitute 80–90% of its diet.